smizell/graphablejson-js/README.md

 });
 ```

 Each property will be a generator to allow for one or many values.
+This allows for getting properties throughout a document and even throughout an API.